citysu/csiread/docs/readme.md

 ## Design

-csiread provides 5 classes: `Intel, Atheros, Nexmon, AtherosPull10, NexmonPull46`.
+csiread provides 5 classes: `Intel, Atheros, Nexmon, AtherosPull10, NexmonPull46, ESP32`.
 Each class has 3 key methods: `read(), seek()` and `pmsg()` which are used for reading a file, reading a file from a specific position and real-time parsing respectively. `csiread.utils` provides some common functions.

+Notice: `pandas.read_csv` and `csiread.ESP32` have the similar performance, but `pandas.read_csv` is much more flexible.

 csiread is not only the translation of the Matlab API, but also a **CSI toolbox**.
 I added some utilities, real-time visualization and algorithms code in the `examples` folder.
 These would be useful for Python-based CSI researchers.